strawstack/SnakeMath/README.md

 ![](./logo.png)

 This `readme` covers everything you need to know to understand and start using SnakeMath.
-The goal of SnakeMath aligns with the simple goals that all snakes share: `motivate computer science`, and `promote snake culture`.
+The goal of SnakeMath aligns with the simple goals all snakes share: `motivate computer science`, and `promote snake culture`.

 `SnakeMath` uses postfix operator syntax, a stack, and a grid to render 5x5 characters.
 It's inspired by [the adventures of a scientist and his grandson](https://rickandmorty.fandom.com/wiki/Rattlestar_Ricklactica).
 For example, the following expression renders the letter `S`: